K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 *A = D
 ```

-We then have to wait for the action to complete by entering a new loop which ends when the bit 10 of the peripheral data is 0 again.
+We then have to wait for the action to complete by entering a new loop, which ends when bit 10 of the peripheral data is 0 again.
 We use a bit mask to extract the value of the **IS_MOVING** bit.
-Once the loop is finished, we go back to the beginning of the main loop to check again other obstacles.
+Once the loop is finished, we go back to the beginning of the main loop to check for other obstacles.
 ```
 LABEL WAIT_MOVE
 A = PERIPHERALS